 5. Garmin Edge 830

 6. Cateye Padrone Digital

 7. Lezyne Mega C

 8. Planet Bike Protege 9.0

 Another contender for the wireless non-GPS user, the Planet Bike Protege offers simplicity with its speed and cadence sensors.
-Although it has an outdated surface, bulky frame and may not function as easily as other tech you’re used to, it still holds all the charm of a world past.
-It will give you the essential data as well as the temperature and the time and connects easily to your handlebars.
+Although it has an outdated surface, bulky frame and may not function as efficiently as other tech you’re used to, it still holds all the charm of a world past.
+It will give you the essential data, the temperature, and the time, connecting easily to your handlebars.

 9. Garmin Edge 130 Plus

 Another excellent option is the third Garmin on our list: the Garmin Edge 130 Plus.
 Keep track of all your data in one place and quickly look back on old rides and PRs.
 Extra features include downloading workouts from TrainingPeaks or Trainer Road straight to your Garmin so you can have the luxury of completing a workout outdoors.
 Use the Garmin Connect app to upload your ride data to Strava and track your fitness.

 Garmin Edge 130 Plus